 How to Get Rid of Mold Within the Walls

 Unfortunately, getting mold inside your walls can be challenging to discover and clear out properly.
 Some warning signs for mold within your walls are an earthy or musty smell, allergies that clear up when you are away from your residence, or stains on your walls.
-If you find mold or signs within your walls, you must call a professional to ensure they are appropriately treated.
+If you find mold or signs within your walls, you must call a professional cleaner to ensure they are appropriately treated.

 Removing Mold from the Ceiling